Chandramukhi Pranasakhi: Plot

-Though she started to talk with Susheel only for revenge, She eventually starts falling in love with him.
-When he sends a locket which contains his and Sahana's Photos, she starts wearing it saying she got it from her friend.
+Though she started to talk with Susheel only for revenge, she eventually starts falling in love with him.
+When he sends a locket which contains his and Sahana's photos, she starts wearing it saying she got it from her friend.
 She completely changes herself for him.
 Though she hated wearing sarees before she loves doing the same now.
 She even starts to cook.
-She also starts to get very depressed because she realizes she s cheating him.
+She also starts to get very depressed because she realizes she is cheating him.
 The fact that he loves her sister makes her very worried.
-She starts to realize that one day she needs to tell everyone the truth, She gets very tensed thinking of that day.
+She starts to realize that one day she needs to tell everyone the truth, and gets very tensed thinking of that day.

-One day Susheel decides gets a chance to work near Sahana s place, So he decides to visit her on that day.
-He tells this to Bhavana(He thinks he s talking to Sahana).
+One day Susheel gets a chance to work near Sahana's place, so he decides to visit her on that day.
+He tells this to Bhavana(he thinks he s talking to Sahana).
 Bhavana decides to tell everything to Susheel on the day of his visit.
-She arranges such that none of her family is at home on the day of Susheel's visit.
-But on the day of the visit, She gets scared that he will not accept her if she tells the truth, So she doesn't tell him the truth.
+She arranges things so that none of her family members are at home on the day of Susheel's visit.
+But on the day of the visit, she gets scared that he will not accept her if she tells him the truth.
+So she doesn't tell him the truth.
 Susheel seeing that Sahana is not at home even though he had told her of his visit, gets a bit depressed.
-But due to circumstances somehow Ramesh sees Sahana at the railway Station and he thinks she has come to see him, So he talks to Sahana in a loud voice as the train starts moving, leaving Sahana very confused.
+But due to some circumstances, Ramesh sees Sahana at the railway station and he thinks she has come to see him.
+So he talks to Sahana in a loud voice as the train starts moving, leaving Sahana very confused.